What Are Oral Piercings?

 It's a way to express your style, but it can be dangerous.
 Your mouth is filled with bacteria that can lead to infection and swelling.
 A swollen tongue can make it hard for you to breathe.
 In some people with heart disease, bacteria can lead to a condition that can damage your heart valves.

-The jewelry can cause issues as well.
-It can break off in your mouth and make you choke.
+The jewelry can cause issues, too.
+It can break off in your mouth and choke you.
 You can chip your teeth on it while you eat, sleep, talk, or chew on it.
 If the break goes deep into your tooth, you can lose it or need a root canal to fix it.

 Mouth piercings also may: